Menopausal Symptoms: In Depth

 Other Natural Products

 - Other natural products that have been studied for menopause symptoms include evening primrose oil, ginseng, kava, melatonin, and wild yam.
-However, very little research has been done on these products, and no conclusions can be reached about their effectiveness.
+However, very little research has been done on these products for menopausal symptoms, so no conclusions can be reached about their effectiveness.
 Kava supplements have been linked to a risk of severe liver disease.

 Mind and Body Practices